-CLOSER Discovery is an online resource that enables researchers to view and appraise data from eight leading UK longitudinal studies.
-It is currently in development.
+CLOSER Discovery is a search engine that enables researchers to search and browse questionnaires and data from eight leading UK longitudinal studies.

 Why use CLOSER Discovery?